-- Support for a wide range of delivery channels (e.g. phone Apps, IoT chips) - An environment to attract and enable API-based solution developers - An API middleware layer to make business functionality available to API consumers safely and reliably - Strategy and planning activities to make the optimal set of APIs available - Governance activities to manage partner involvement and to ensure business cases are met
+- Support for a wide range of delivery channels (e.g. phone Apps, IoT chips) - An environment to attract and enable API-based solution developers - An API middleware layer to make desired and authorized business functionality available to API consumers safely and reliably - Strategy and planning activities to make the optimal set of APIs available - Governance activities to manage partner involvement and to ensure business cases are met

-The diagram below illustrates the make-up of a generalized API architecture.
+The diagram below illustrates the make-up of a generalized API architecture; the specifics of a mainframe API architecture are discussed later.